sargas/2015-06-16-utoledo/05-history.md

 >
 > *   Identify and use Git commit numbers.
 > *   Compare various versions of tracked files.
-> *   Restore old versions of files.
+> *   Seeing what changed in specific commits.

 If we want to see what we changed at different steps, we can use `git diff` again, but with the notation `HEAD~1`, `HEAD~2`, and so on, to refer to old